-The gang managed to tunnel their way into a vault containing hundreds of safe deposit boxes.
-Of course, this raid was not orchestrated without adequate planning and the gang, in preparation posed as potential customers one day to scope out the vault.
+The gang managed to tunnel into a vault containing hundreds of safe deposit boxes.
+Of course, this raid was not orchestrated without adequate planning and the gang, in preparation, posed as potential customers one day to scope out the vault.

 Now they just had to figure out a way in.
-To do this, they rented a leather goods shop, named Le Sac, which was located just 2 doors down from the Baker Street Bank.
-In order to get into the bank, undetected, they tunnelled their way below the surface, going under the intervening Chicken Inn Restaurant.
-Tunnelling isn’t exactly the quietest of methods, so they resolved to only doing this during weekends.
+To do this, they rented a leather goods shop, Le Sac, located just two doors down from the Baker Street Bank.
+To get into the bank, undetected, they tunnelled their way below the surface, going under the intervening Chicken Inn Restaurant.
+Tunnelling isn’t precisely the quietest of methods, so they resolved only to do this during weekends.

-Initially, they tried to gain access to the vault using a thermal lance, however, when this failed they resulted to using explosives.
+Initially, they tried to access the vault using a thermal lance.
+However, when this failed, they resulted in using explosives.

-A ham radio operator, named Robert Rowlands, lived in a block of flats on Wimpole Street, not too far from where the robbery was taking place.
-Before bed, around 11:15 pm, he was messing around with the dials on his receiver, when he overheard them.
-The conversations he could hear were between the robbers, inside the bank, and their rooftop lookout.
+A ham radio operator named Robert Rowlands lived in a block of flats on Wimpole Street, not too far from where the robbery occurred.
+Before bed, around 11:15 pm, he was messing around with the dials on his receiver when he overheard them.
+He could hear conversations between the robbers inside the bank and their rooftop lookout.

-Rowlands contacted the local police, however, they did not take his tip-off seriously, and instead suggested he record the conversations as the robbery progressed.
-Ultimately, there wasn’t sufficient evidence from these recordings to determine which bank was being robbed.
+Rowlands contacted the local police.
+However, they did not take his tip-off seriously and suggested he record the conversations as the robbery progressed.
+Ultimately, these recordings didn’t have sufficient evidence to determine which bank was being robbed.

-Due to the police failings, the robbers were able to get away with, what was reported at the time as £1.5 million in cash and valuables.
+Due to the police failings, the robbers could get away with what was reported at the time as £1.5 million in cash and valuables.
 However, it is now believed that figure was closer to £3 million, and today £3 million would be equal to around £14 million.

-Although the robbers were not caught red-handed inside the vault, as they could have been, not all of them escaped the law.
+Although the robbers were not caught red-handed inside the vault as they could have been, not all of them escaped the law.
 In January 1973, 4 men were arrested and sentenced.
-3 of these men received 12-year sentences, 2 of these 3 men appealed this and had their sentence reduced to 8 years, whilst the other received 8 years.
-Not all of the gang were caught, however, and only £250,000 of goods was ever recovered.
+Three of these men received 12-year sentences.
+2 of these men appealed this and had their sentence reduced to 8 years, while the other received eight years.
+Not all of the gang were caught, and only £250,000 of goods was recovered.

-Times have, of course, moved on from the 1970’s and security at safe deposit centres are much tougher to pass through.
+Times have, of course, moved on from the 1970s and security at safe deposit centres is much tougher to pass through.
 The Safe Deposit Centre in Manchester is the only centre in the North West to house a Grade 10 Vault.
 Our security systems are regularly maintained and improved upon to ensure the centre has the highest levels of security available.

-Our safe deposit boxes start from as little as £40 on a 3-month contract and come with the choice of electronic or key locking systems, as well as a range of sizes.
+Our safe deposit boxes start from as little as £40 on a 3-month contract and come with the choice of electronic or key locking systems and a range of sizes.